turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 ```

 If you load up the edit page, it will complain that there's no `:id` on the
 `ProxyRating`.
-It's the form helper again.
-It's trying to create a hidden
+The problem is due to the form helper again.
+It's trying to
-field for the `id` of the `@rating` object.
+create a hidden field for the `id` of the `@rating` object.
+Or something.
+I
+think.
+I don't know, form helpers just do their thing.
+Anyway...
+(TODO: check this)

 Instead of passing `@rating` to the form, give it the symbol: